|Guide||♦||7 Triplogs||0 Topics|

 Stage 1 Fire Restrictions Oct 9th to Dec 31st

 Black River Views

-In addition to panoramic views, a mixed stand of conifers, ponderosa pine, and aspen provides a scenic setting for the trail's upper reaches.
-Those tall upland species gradually give way to clumps of Gambel oak, red-osier dogwood, and bracken fern as the trail looses altitude.
+In addition to panoramic views, a mixed stand of conifers, ponderosa pine, and aspen provide a scenic setting for the trail's upper reaches.
+Those tall upland species gradually give way to clumps of Gambel oak, red-osier dogwood, and bracken fern as the trail loses altitude.
 At the junction with Bear Wallow Trail on the canyon floor, the trail is set in a park-like community of ponderosa pines and canyon hardwoods, including Arizona ash, alder, and box elder.
 A sprinkling of wildflowers usually adds a splash of color.

-The humble fence that marks the boundary of the San Carlos Apache Indian Reservation is just a half mile downstream from the point where the Gobbler Point Trail meets Bear Wallow Trail.
+The humble fence that marks the boundary of the San Carlos Apache Indian Reservation is just a half-mile downstream from the point where the Gobbler Point Trail meets Bear Wallow Trail.
 Bear Wallow Creek flows into the Black River another one and a half miles downstream from that.
 If you'd like to complete your tour of Bear Wallow Creek and take a look at this remote section of the Black River, be sure to get a permit in advance from the San Carlos Apache Tribe.
 Notes:

 No motorized or mechanized vehicles (including mountain bikes) are permitted in Wilderness.
 The trail is steep, exposed to direct sun, and drops 2,100 feet in 2.7 miles.
 Be sure to carry enough water.
 A special use permit from the tribe is required for entry onto the San Carlos Apache Indian Reservation.

 0.0 The trail heads west from the parking lot at the end of Gobbler Point Road (Forest Road 8154)

 0.9 Drop into the drainage and continue the descent to Bear Wallow Creek and Trail.